 A New York Times Editor's Choice!

-Featured and listed in Most Anticipated / Must Read Book Lists of 2023 by Vanity Fair, Polygon, Buzzfeed, The Economist, The Millions, Powell's, The Guardian, Tor.com, Book Riot, and The Boston Globe
+Named a Most Anticipated or Must Read Book of 2023 by Vanity Fair, Polygon, Buzzfeed, The Economist, The Millions, Powell's, The Guardian, Tor.com, Book Riot, Cosmopolitan, and The Boston Globe

 Ren Yu is a swimmer.
 Her daily life starts and ends with the pool.
 Her teammates are her only friends.
 Her coach, her guiding light.
 If she swims well enough, she will be scouted, get a scholarship, go to a good school.
 Her parents will love her.
 Her coach will be kind to her.
 She will have a good life.